Shadows of rotating black holes in plasma environments with aberration effects: The Shadow in Plasma-filled Environments (without aberration effects)

-which can also be used as a model to study massive test particles trayectories.
+\end{widetext} which can also be used as a model to study massive test particles trajectories.
 Black hole shadows formed in such environments are shown in Fig.\eqref{fig:SH_p4}.
-The characteristic feature of these profile, in comparison with the previous examples, is the existence of stable spherical orbits of photons.
+The characteristic feature of these profile, in comparison with the previous examples, is the existence of stable spherical photon orbits (see Fig. \eqref{fig:SH_pr}).
 This implies that from some observation positions there are light rays that are sent into the past and go neither to infinity nor to the horizon, but remain within a spatially compact region.
-If sticking to the rule of assignment of darkness only to those past-oriented light rays going to the horizon, we would to have to assign brightness to these light rays, (see \cite{PyT_2017}).
+Following \cite{PyT_2017}, we will assign darkness only to those light rays going to the horizon, and therefore we assign brightness to the light rays approaching the stable circular orbits.

 In \cite{Rogers_2015}, Rogers study a plasma profile $\omega_p^2\propto r^{-3}$ to characterize light curves from a slowly rotating neutron star.
-This work is extended to take into account other metrics and analytical pulse profiles in \cite{Briozzo_2022, BG_2022}.
-The choice of this profile is based on \cite{GJ_1969}, taking a charged pulsar magnetosphere into account.
-While this is not the environment we are considering, it is an interesting profile to study the differences in the shape of the shadow with the other profiles.
-Nevertheless, while Rogers original profile depended only on $r$, we are looking for the separability conditions to be satisfied, so we will have a profile of the form
+This work is extended to take into account other metrics and analytical pulse profiles in \cite{Briozzo_2022, BG_2023}.
+The choice of this plasma profile is based on \cite{GJ_1969}, where a charged pulsar magnetosphere is taken into account.
+While this is not the environment we are considering, it is an interesting profile to study the differences with other profiles in the shape of the shadow.
+Nevertheless, while Rogers original profile depended only on $r$, we have to satisfy Eq. \eqref{eq:SH_wp}, resulting in \begin{widetext}

-which tends to Rogers' profile when moving away from the black hole.
+\end{widetext} which tends to Rogers' profile when moving away from the black hole.
 The shadows obtained for this plasma profile are shown in Fig.\eqref{fig:SH_p5}.

-Finally, we present a profile where the electronic density decays exponentially when moving away from the black hole.
-This decay is greater than what one could achieve with a simple power law like the ones we have been using.
-The plasma density will then be given by
+Finally, we present a profile where the electronic density decays exponentially.
+This decay is greater than what one could achieve with a simple power law like the ones we have presented above.
+The plasma density will then be given by \begin{widetext}

-where $r_0$ and $r_1$ are two arbitrary constants that characterize the exponential decay in $r$.
+\end{widetext} where $r_0$ and $r_1$ are two arbitrary constants that characterize the profile.
 For simplicity, we will take $r_0=r_1=m$.
 Some examples of shadows obtained with this plasma density can be seen in Fig.\eqref{fig:SH_p6}.
-The shape of these profiles can be seen depicted in Fig.\eqref{fig:SH_p}, where the plasma frequency as a function of $r$ and $\vartheta$ is shown for profiles of type 1, 2, 4 and 5.